 - Pai Mei in Kill Bill Vol. 2 orders the Bride to attack him with a sword to demonstrate his superior skills.
 All his dodges are nonchalant, but at one point he simply lightly moves his head like in deep thought, while she uselessly swings the sword all over the place, mysteriously only hitting the air.

 - An unintentional version occurs in Spider-Man; when Flash Thompson throws a punch at Peter, his recently enhanced reflexes are shown as Flash's arm moving in slow motion, allowing Peter to look at the fist, shoot a confused look at Thompson, then go back to the fist while the punch is still in motion.

-- In Snow White And The Huntsman, Ravenna effortlessly dodges Snow White's sword swings by slightly leaning out of the way and doesn't even have to look.
-She only loses because she stops to do Evil Gloating, at which point Snow White stabs her in the heart.
+- In Snow White and the Huntsman, Ravenna effortlessly dodges Snow White's sword swings by slightly leaning out of the way and doesn't even have to look.
+She only loses because she stops to indulge in some Evil Gloating, at which point Snow White stabs her in the heart.